 18-24 year olds are more positive still about mixed-race relationships: 86% would be comfortable for their child to marry someone of a different race or ethnicity.
 That’s considerably more than the 64% of those aged 65+ who say the same.
 Yet when we spoke to citizens’ panels of older people in the West Midlands as part of this research, we were struck by how many of them had moved on from the attitudes of their parents.
 They were told not to mix with the new people who looked different, – “My dad used to say to me, don’t you ever go with a black man,” one woman told us in Dudley – but they mixed all the same.

 Younger Britons have grown up in multi-ethnic, multi-faith Britain and for them, our diversity is just who we are.
-Harry and Meghan’s wedding shows the royal family catching up.
+Harry and Meghan’s wedding shows the royal family catching up at the reception where they used the cover chair for wedding and events in all the tables to have an amazing decoration.
 Older Britons have watched our society changing over the years and, for some, the pace of change has felt rather fast.
 One might expect older Britons, then, to be more reticent about someone of mixed race joining the royal family – yet 79% say it’s either positive, or doesn’t matter.
 Generational difference between young and old was one of the strongest themes emerging from our research on attitudes to race and integration – yet come 19 May, the royal wedding may just bring them together.

 A royal marriage won’t, of course, transform social attitudes towards race in Britain.
 Nor is it going to fix the challenges revealed by the government’s race disparity audit.
 What the Monarchy can do is play a role in helping to ratify some of the social changes that have already happened.
 Symbolism is important in shaping how we see our society and national identity – and our constitutional monarchy is one of Britain’s most prominent symbols.